Carlos Alós-Ferrer

-Carlos Alós-Ferrer (born November 22, 1970, in Moncofa, Spain) is a professor of decision and neuroeconomic theory at the University of Zurich and is currently the editor in chief of the Journal of Economic Psychology.
+Carlos Alós-Ferrer (born November 22, 1970, in Moncofa, Spain) is a neuroeconomist, decision theorist, and game theorist, a full professor of economics at Lancaster University (U.K.), and the current editor in chief of the Journal of Economic Psychology.
+He is also a regular contributor to Psychology Today, where he writes about Decisions and the Brain.

 He holds a M.Sc. in mathematics from the University of Valencia (Spain, 1992) and a Ph.D. in economics from the University of Alicante (Spain, 1998).
 He has been assistant professor at the University of Vienna (Austria, 1997–2002), associate professor at the University of Salamanca (Spain, 2002–2004), and associate professor at the University of Vienna (2004–2005).
 He became a full professor of microeconomics at the University of Konstanz (Germany, 2005) and later moved to the University of Cologne (Germany, 2012).
-In 2018, he joined the University of Zurich as professor of decision and neuroeconomic theory (endowed by the NOMIS foundation).
+From 2018 to 2024, he was an untenured, fixed term professor of decision and neuroeconomic theory at the University of Zurich (endowed by the NOMIS foundation).
+In 2024, he moved to Lancaster University Management School as Chair in Economics.